Applying to the Biochemistry, Molecular, Cellular and Developmental Biology Graduate Group

 How are applicants evaluated?

 Your application will be evaluated by a committee of faculty from the BMCDB Graduate Group.
-Here are a few things that the Admissions Committee consider when assessing your application:
+The Admissions Committee evaluates applicants using a Holistic review, here are a few things that the Admissions Committee consider when assessing your application:

 - Your undergraduate and graduate GPA